 Dylan Thomas may have described it as an ‘ugly, lovely town’, but Swansea is fast becoming known as a modern and desirable city to move to.

 Having expanded rapidly during the 19th century, Swansea became known as ‘Copperopolis’ because of its copper smelting industry.
-When that declined in the 20th century, the city lacked investment and, subsequently, jobs.
-But that’s all changing now, as government and companies invest in the area.
+When that declined in the 20th century, the city lost investment and jobs.
+But that’s all changing now, as the government and companies invest in the area.

 What to expect living in Swansea

 Swansea is seeing major development in the city centre with many projects either in progress or forthcoming.
 The Kingsway area is currently being developed into a city park, envisaging new public areas, improved pedestrian walkways, new cycle routes and the creation of green areas enriched by the planting of around 200 trees.